eclipse-kura/kura/docs/cloud-platform/kura-sparkplug.md

 3. *Continuos Session Awareness*: Host Applications are aware of the state of the Edge Nodes, and Edge Nodes are aware of the state of the Host Applications.
 This continuos session awareness is achieved by the means of birth and death certificates and state messages (continue the reading to find out more) and is the key to allow reporting by exception.
 4. *Birth and Death certificates*: these messages represent the state of Edge Nodes and Devices (online/offline + data that will be reported).
 The birth messages are always the first ones that are sent from the Edge Node, and the delivery of death certificates is ensured through the [MQTT Will message](https://www.hivemq.com/blog/mqtt-essentials-part-9-last-will-and-testament/), even if the connection is lost ungracefully.
 The birth messages always contain all the metrics that the Device or Edge Node will ever report on.
 If a new metric is added or a metric gets removed, then a new session needs to be estabilished.
 5. *Connection Persistence*: with the mechanisms above, the connection does not need to be persistent.
 For example, an Edge Node that disconnects gracefully with a MQTT DISCONNECT packet will not be seen as "dead" from the host application because no death certificate has been triggered (Will messages are sent only on failures).
 Hence, the Edge Node can implement a logic where it remains connected only during the timeframe needed for sending the new data.

+    !!! warning
+        This Cloud Connection maintains a persistent connection to the MQTT server.

 ### Eclipse Sparkplug Topic Namespace